Skip to main content

 Create a new Libretto Cloud account with:

-npx libretto experimental auth signup
+npx libretto cloud auth signup

-If you are joining an existing organization, use accept-invite instead.See Create a new user account and organization.
+If you are joining an existing organization, use auth accept-invite instead.See Create a new user account and organization.

 2